Sq00ky/Blog/_posts/2022-08-28-DnD-building-from-breaches.md

 Putting everything together, you could do a number of things to develop deceptions for detection purposes.
 Let's start:
 - On a open portion of the network, you could deploy **Domain Joined** windows hosts with Firewalls disabled and SMB shares where Everyone has Read/Write privileges.
 	- You could take this a step further and customize this and develop a story.
 Is this an IT Infrastructure SMB Share?
 Is there IT Service manuals?
 Documentation?
 Spreadsheets?
 Network Maps?
 Scripts?
 The world is yours.
 Invent a story
+	- Use **real usernames** with fake credentials.
+Track login failures and correlate them with file reads to determine if you have a problem vs a serious problem.
 	- Monitoring could then be deployed on the host; when a user connects with credentials via SMB, send an alert to your Security Operations Center.
 - You could build out deceptive **PAM solutions**; use Single File (a Chrome/FireFox addon) to create a ""phishing"" pages for the attacker.
 Tie this into your scripts from the previous idea.
 Build out a HoneyNet.
 Make them think they hit the jackpot and found real valid credentials to your PAM system.
 	- Once a user authenticates with your planted credentials, generate an alert.
 Send it off to the Security Operations Center